clicon/clixon-controller-docs/tutorial.rst

    user@test[/]# commit local
    user@test[/]# exit

-And then connect to the devices:
+And then connect to the devices, we expect the connection state to be OPEN for both devices and no log messages:

 .. code-block:: bash